JiGoRo1969/semb1451/README.md

 |USB Function         |USB1             | N.A.   | underdevelopment |
 |micro SD slot        |SDHI0            | ready  | |
 |CAN(FD) I/F          |CAN(FD)          | N.A.   | underdevelopment |

+note) SCIFA0-3 is used with DMAC.
+(SCIFA4 is without DMAC for console)